Unidata/tds/tds-test-utils/README.md

-# testUtil
+# tds-test-utils

-Contains miscellaneous utility methods for use in our test suite.
+Contains miscellaneous utility methods specific to the TDS project for use in our test suite.

 ## Inclusion of third-party software